mitchydev/mp-blockchains-maven/README.md

 # mp-blockchains-maven

 An exploration of blockchains in Java.
+Allows users to perform transactions between one another using blocks.
+Mimics a cryptographic hashing mechanism to make transactions secure and hard-to-find.

 Authors